JesusValeraDev/JesusValeraDev.github.io/content/2022-10-21-how-does-the-service-container-work.md

 The framework will handle it, checking firstly if we defined in our service provider the injected class and creating a new instance of it.
-In case this class has any dependency, the framework will resolve them automatically recursively by reflection until the class is ready, in case any dependency cannot be resolved or the dependency is a primitive and we didn't define the value, it will throw an exception.
+In case this class has any dependency, the framework will resolve them automatically recursively by reflection until the class is ready, in case any dependency cannot be resolved or the dependency is a primitive, and we didn't define the value, it will throw an exception.

 <div class="separator"></div>